Merve Aladağ: Club

-ttransferred by Kireçburnu Spor.
+transferred by Kireçburnu Spor.
 After three seasons with the Istanbul-based club, she moved to Kdz.
 Ereğlispor in October 2018.

 International

 Aladağ made her national team debut on 23 November 2011 in the UEFA Women's Euro 2013 qualifying – Group 2 match against the Romanian team.

 She played for the Turkey U-19 national team in four games, the first on 8 May 2012.
 She scored a goal in the friendly match against the Hungarian team on 8 May 2012.